-There’s a lot of buy/sell of small and mid-size businesses across Canada these days, as baby boomers advance their exit strategies and move on to other pursuits.
-As private equity investors do their due diligence, diving deep into EBIDTA, product and service offerings, and the growth potential of a targeted acquisition, the impact of the people side of the equation is too often a minor or under-explored consideration in the overall buy decision.
+There’s a lot of buy/sell of small and mid-size businesses across Canada these days as baby boomers advance their exit strategies and move on to other pursuits.
+As private equity investors do their due diligence, diving deep into EBITDA, product and service offerings, and the growth potential of a targeted acquisition, the talent side of the equation is too often a minor or under-explored consideration in the overall buy decision.
 By asking a few key questions about the selling company’s people strategy, investors can gain significant insights into what they might expect once the transaction is complete.

 What aspects of the corporate culture are essential to the company’s current success, and in particular, its brand with both customers and employees?
 What aspects of the culture need to be changed in order for the company to survive under a new regime?
 If significant culture change is needed, will the new leaders of the organization have the right stuff to drive new ways of thinking and behaving?
 Change management is often executed poorly with disappointing results, so any major shifts will require their own strategy and plan, with realistic timelines.

 How formalized and relevant are the company’s current people practices?
 What efforts have current leaders made to ensure the way they recruit and retain great people is in keeping with contemporary practice?
 What is the current philosophy around developing people, and what impact will a change in ownership have on key players they will want to keep?
 If there is a significant downshifting or sidelining of mission critical people strategies by the new owners, star performers will likely pursue career opportunities elsewhere, ultimately leaving the newly acquired company with a weakened team.